CodyCodes95/terminal_assessment/README.md

-**Provide a link to your source control repository**
+**Q1.
+Provide a link to your source control repository**

 https://github.com/CodyCodes95/terminal_assessment

-**Identify any code style guide or styling conventions that the application will adhere to.**
+**Q2.
+Identify any code style guide or styling conventions that the application will adhere to.**

 **Reference the chosen style guide appropriately.**

 My application will adhere to The Ruby Style Guide, found here: [Ruby Style Guide](https://rubystyle.guide/)

-**Develop a list of features that will be included in the application.
+**Q3.
+Develop a list of features that will be included in the application.
 It must include:**
 - at least THREE features
 - describe each feature